The Orville: Filming

 In August 2016, actor and director Jon Favreau signed on to direct the pilot.
 Production on the pilot episode began in late 2016, and the rest of the episodes began filming in March 2017.
 Production wrapped in August, with a total of $56.2 million spent in California.
-Star Trek veterans Jonathan Frakes and Robert Duncan McNeill, who have directed episodes within the Star Trek franchise, have each directed an episode of The Orville.
-Four episodes were directed by Brannon Braga, a long-time Star Trek alum who began as an intern on Star Trek: The Next Generation, was producer of Star Trek: Voyager, and co-created Star Trek: Enterprise.
+Star Trek veterans Jonathan Frakes and Robert Duncan McNeill, who have directed episodes within the Star Trek franchise, have each directed one or more episodes of The Orville.
+Four episodes were directed by Brannon Braga, a long-time Star Trek alumnus who began his career as an intern on Star Trek: The Next Generation, was producer of Star Trek: Voyager, and co-created Star Trek: Enterprise.

 Filming for the second season began in February 2018, and Frakes and McNeill each returned to direct another episode.
 Production for the second season concluded in October 2018, having spent $69.2 million.

 Filming for the third season began in October 2019 but was halted due to the COVID-19 pandemic, and ultimately completed in August 2021.
 MacFarlane and Jon Cassar are the only directors for the third season.